-The no decompression limit (NDL) is the maximum allowable dive time that you can remain at a specific depth and ascend directly to the surface without accumulating excess nitrogen in your system and requiring decompression stops.
+The no decompression limit (NDL) is the maximum allowable dive time that you can remain at a specific depth and ascend directly to the surface without requiring staged decompression stops on the way up.
 Remember the higher the partial pressure of nitrogen (ppN2), the shorter the dive time (NDL).

 The table below shows the sliding open circuit partial pressure of both oxygen and nitrogen as applied to air.